 OWASP Integration Standards

-Another deliverable is a standardisation on how security initiatives can be integrated by exchanging data regarding different elements of the software development lifecycle (instructions, requirements, tests, test results, threats, findings).
+- An SDLC tool exchange standard on how security initiatives can be integrated by exchanging data regarding different elements of the software development lifecycle (instructions, requirements, tests, test results, threats, findings).

 - ✔ OWASP in the SDLC article was written, reviewed, and published.

 - ✔ Security wayfinder was finalized and published

 - Q3 2021: OpenCRE beta release

 - Added to OpenCRE: Top10, ASVS, Cheat sheets, Pro-active controls, CAPEC, CWE, ZAP rules, NIST 800-53, NISTT 800-63b and Cloud control matrix.
 Many collaborations including CSA, SKF and OpenSSF.